Test in a live environment

 Works wherever you need it to.

 Most iPhone users are unaware that you are able to perform various edits to a PDF within the iPhone's built-in Files app.
-The Files app permits you to edit some of its components such as merge, draw, highlight, upload textual content, and sign PDF files in your IOS devices.
+The Files app permits you to edit some of its components such as merge, draw, highlight, upload textual content, and sign PDF files in your iOS devices.
 While the Files app isn't sufficient to allow you to rewrite textual content or make adjustments to the design, you can make minor edits pretty quickly.

 The Files app is a pre-installed app on iOS devices.
 As the name shows, it was initially intended to be a file organization tool.
 But, it also has various other features, one of which is to allow you to edit PDFs.
 You will not need to install a third-party app, and the editing process follows straightforward steps.

-The first essential component to keep in mind is the requirements of iOS 15 .
+The first essential component to keep in mind is the requirements of iOS 15.
 Essentially, this dictates that you need to keep your iPhone updated.
 It is a huge plus factor that Apple also offers updates to older versions of the iPhone.
-This means that iPhone devices that are now classed as "vintage", such iPhone 6s and iPhone SE (the first technology), are still eligible for updates.
+This means that iPhone devices that are now classed as "vintage", such as iPhone 6s and iPhone SE (the first technology), are still eligible for updates.

 In the Files app on iPhone, you can draw lines and highlight text in different colors in your PDF.
 There is also a ruler that you can use to draw straight lines and measurements.
 Here's how to draw and highlight in your PDF: